FrancesccaRamirez/Skin-Care-Website/README.md

 ![Home Page](https://github.com/FrancesccaRamirez/Skin-Care-Website/raw/main/images/README.images/Homepage-Feel%20Good%20Skin.png)

-The Home Page serves as an informational section where users can learn about Feel Good Skin's
+The Home Page serves as an informational section where users can learn about Feel Good Skin's mission.
+The home page also contains information about the website's top selling products.
+At the very top, the website hyper links in the navigation bar where users click on either the registration page, login page, products page, or the checkout page.

 ![Registration](https://github.com/FrancesccaRamirez/Skin-Care-Website/raw/main/images/README.images/Registration-Feel%20Good%20Skin.png)